ome/omero-documentation/omero/developers/Server/LightAdmins.rst

 The :model_source:`meta.ome.xml mapping
 <src/main/resources/mappings/meta.ome.xml>` lists all the values
-of the :javadoc:`AdminPrivilege
+of the :slicedoc_blitz:`AdminPrivilege
-<slice2html/omero/model/AdminPrivilege.html>` enumeration.
+<omero/model/AdminPrivilege.html>` enumeration.
 Each of those
 values corresponds to a kind of operation for which full administrators have greater privilege.
 If an administrator has any of the below restrictions then they do *not* have greater privilege for the